TL;DR

 How much does it cost to hire a UX designer?

 A middle-level UX designer in the US will cost you around $115K per year.
 But both an hourly rate and salary expectations will vary depending on many factors, such as experience level, location, a form of collaboration, and so on.
-If you want to get a full picture – as well as some tips on how to get a designer without breaking the bank – our dedicated article is waiting for you.
+More experienced designers may command higher fees due to their specialized expertise and ability to deliver higher quality work.
+Hiring a full time designer for ongoing projects can provide continuity, consistent design outcomes, and a better cultural fit within your team.
+Small businesses can also benefit from investing in UX design to improve their products and services.
+If you want to get a full picture – as well as some tips on how to get a designer without breaking the bank – our dedicated is waiting for you.

 And now, we’re finally ready to discuss all the nitty-gritty details of the hiring process and how you can evaluate the UX designer’s skills, so let’s do it.